sanikakangane/Inventory-Reorder-System/README.md

 - Structures
 - Functions
 - Chrono Library
+- iomanip Library

 ---

 ## 🧠 DSA Concepts Used

 ### 📍 Selection Sort
-Used to sort products based on stock quantity.
+Used to sort products according to stock quantity.

 ### 📍 Quick Sort
-Used to sort products based on product price.
+Used for efficient sorting of products based on price.

 ### 📍 Binary Search
-Used for fast product searching by Product ID.
+Used for fast searching of products by Product ID.

 ### 📍 Linear Search
-Used for performance comparison.
+Used for performance benchmarking comparison.

 ### 📍 Vector
-Used for dynamic product storage.
+Used for dynamic storage and management of products.

 ---